 During one of his forays into school attendance, Whittier was made aware of poetry through the instrumentality of a teacher.
 He began trying his hand at composing verse.

-At age 19, he penned "The Exile’s Departure," and without his awareness, his sister, Elizabeth, submitted the verse to the Newburyport Free Press, whose editor was William Lloyd Garrison, the staunch proponent of abolition.
+At age 19, he penned "The Exile’s Departure," and without his awareness, his sister, Elisabeth, submitted the verse to the Newburyport Free Press, whose editor was William Lloyd Garrison, the staunch proponent of abolition.